Explicit non-Gorenstein R=T via rank bounds I: Deformation theory: Introduction

 \subsubsection{The Hecke algebra and congruence with Eisenstein series}

 Note that the trace of $\bro(\Fr_\ell)$, where $\Fr_\ell$ is an arithmetic Frobenius element $\Fr_\ell \in G_\Q$ at a prime $\ell \neq p$, equals $\ell+1 \in \F_p$, which is the reduction modulo $p$ of the eigenvalue $\ell+1$ of the $\ell$th Hecke operator $T_\ell$ on the Eisenstein series $E_2$ of weight 2 and level 1.
-(Although this form is non-holomorphic, it has a holomorphic stabilization to any level $M$ with $M>1$.)
-Hence, for an integer $M>1$, $\bro$ is modular of level $M$ if there is a newform $f$ of level $M$ such that $a_n(f)$ is congruent to $a_n(E_2)$ modulo a prime above $p$ for all $n$ prime to $M$.
-However, if $M$ is not prime, then all Eisenstein series are oldforms.
-Therefore, in order to set up a bijection between eigenforms and pseudorepresentations, we need to specify the eigenvalues of Hecke operators at primes dividing $M$, thereby selecting a single Eisenstein series.
+(Although the form $E_2$ is non-holomorphic, it has a holomorphic stabilization to any level $M$ with $M>1$.)
+Hence, for an integer $M>1$, $\bro$ is modular of level $M$ if there is a newform $f$ of level $M$ such that for all $n$ prime to $M$, $a_n(f)$ is congruent to $a_n(E_2)$ modulo a prime above $p$.
+In particular, if $M$ is squarefree with $t\geq1$ prime divisors, there are $2^t-1$ Eisenstein series of level $M$, all of which are stabilizations of $E_2$.
+As such, when $M$ is not prime, we need to specify the eigenvalues of Hecke operators at primes dividing $M$, thereby selecting a single Eisenstein series of level $M$, before setting up a bijection between eigenforms and pseudorepresentations.